-ASSOCIATE IN SCIENCE IN PHYSICS FOR TRANSFER (AS-T)
+ASSOCIATE IN SCIENCE DEGREE IN PHYSICS FOR TRANSFER (AS-T)

 The Associate in Science in Physics for Transfer Degree is designed to prepare students for a seamless transfer with junior status and priority admission to a local CSU campus to a program or major in Physics or similar major for completion of a baccalaureate degree.
 Students are required to complete:

-• Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:
+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

-(A) The Intersegmental General Education Transfer Curriculum (IGETC).

-(B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.
+- (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

-- Obtainment of a minimum grade point average of 2.0.
-Students must earn a C or better in all courses required for the major or area of emphasis. - No more than 60 semester units are required.
+Obtainment of a minimum grade point average of 2.0.
+Students must earn a C or better in all courses required for the major or area of emphasis.